rubzip/PoliticalPass/README.md

 # PoliticalPass

-The goal of this project is to predict if a (spanish) twitter personality is left-wing or right-wing based on his tweets.
+The goal of this project is to predict if a (Spanish) twitter personality is left-wing or right-wing based on his tweets.

 The most important files are:

 * `config.py` : Python file that stores API keys.

-* `datos.csv` : Info about all users analayzed.
+* `datos.csv` : Info about all users analyzed.

 * `data_mining.ipynb` : Downloads the `number_tweets` last tweets from each user.
 Tweets are stored in `raw_tweets.csv`.